Conspiracy theories describe the fraudulent reality of the January 6 riot - ExBulletin

 ALLEGATION: THE RIOTS WERE NOT TRUMP SUPPORTERS

-In fact, many of those who came to Capitol Hill on January 6 have proudly stated, publicly, on multiple occasions that they did so to help the then president.
+In fact, many of those who arrived on Capitol Hill on January 6 have proudly stated, publicly, on multiple occasions that they did so to help the then president.

 Different versions of the claim suggest that they were FBI agents or members of the anti-fascist anti-Fa movement.